ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 Γ ⊢ apd P f (refl a) ⊳ refl (f a)
 ```

-Unlike congruence, `apd` can only be proven from J, not substitution alone.
+We can also prove `apd` directly from J.
+Since substitution and `cos` prove J, this means that `apd` could also be proven that way.

 ```
 A : Type